 Don’t let your freezer freeze you out.
 We’ll help identify the likely causes of the most common freezer repairs.

-Here are the top five most common freezer problems that Sears’ experts and the likely culprits behind them.
+Here are the top five most common freezer problems that Sears’ experts see over and over again and the likely culprits behind them.

 #1 PROBLEM: My freezer is making strange noises.